Pakistan bag victory against Sri Lanka in first home Test series in a decade

 "Of course there was pressure but we approached it positively with help from the team management and thanks for the crowd that turned up to support us," ESPNcricinfo quoted him as saying.

-According to ESPNcricinfo, with the win, Pakistan has climbed to number three on the ICC World Test Championship points table.
+With the win, Pakistan has climbed to number three on the ICC World Test Championship points table, the report added.

-The last time the green shirts won a Test at home was also in Karachi, over 13 years ago, against West Indies, the report added.

 Comments (0)